 Slightly Higher Cost but Higher Visual Value

-However, the difference in visual quality is often significant.
-The curves are fuller, the surface transitions are smoother, and the sculpture has a stronger artistic presence.
-In many commercial projects or public art installations, this extra level of craftsmanship helps the sculpture become a true focal point of the space.
+However, the visual difference is significant.
+Curves are fuller, surfaces are smoother, and the sculpture has a stronger artistic presence.
+In commercial projects or public art installations, this extra craftsmanship often helps the sculpture become the focal point of the space.
+For designers and architects who want a striking modern artwork, forged stainless steel is often worth the investment.

 Suitable for Many Artistic Styles